dblancSonrai/ticket_templates/README.md

-Tsting the creation up a check box thats checked
+Testing the creation up a check box thats checked